 We’re a family-owned business with 30 years experience.
 Our practice is working to realize a shared vision of uncompromising excellence in dentistry.
 Farmington Avenue Dental Care does this by employing excellent doctors such as Dr. Robert Katz, DMD.

-To schedule an appointment or ask any questions about complete or partial dentures, call: (860) 200-1594 Or fill out or contact form.
+To schedule an appointment or ask any questions about complete or partial dentures, call: (860) 232-9002 Or fill out our contact form.